XHAGC-FM

-XHAGC-FM is a Spanish & English Top 40 (CHR) music radio station that serves the state of Aguascalientes, Mexico on 97.3 FM.
+XHAGC-FM is a radio station on 97.3 FM in Aguascalientes, Aguascalientes, Mexico.
+It is owned by Radio Universal and carries the Exa FM pop format from MVS Radio.

 History

 XHAGC came to air during the late 1970s as an adult contemporary Spanish station under the name of Sono Imagen, a name that lasted for two decades.
 In 1996, after Radio Universal formed a partnership with MVS, 97.3 FM took on the latter's FM Globo format.
 On October 1, 2001, this station became CHR-formatted Exa FM, continuing the relationship with MVS.